 Teachers assess children's progress informally and daily through questioning, observation and interaction.
-Children's recordings are used as an evidence base which may include work in books, photographs in practical maths books and video evidence via Seesaw (KS1 & KS2), Class Dojo or Tapestry (EYFS).
-Ongoing target setting is linked to curriculum expectations and targets can be set out in the front of books.
+Children's recordings are used as an evidence base which may include work in books, photographs in practical maths books, and video evidence via Seesaw, Class Dojo (KS1 & 2) or Tapestry (EYFS).
+Ongoing target setting is linked to curriculum expectations and targets are set out in the front of books (in KS1 & 2).
 Formal assessments are carried out termly.
 Teachers use formal assessments, targets and daily assessment for learning to inform their judgements on attainment which are recorded on school trackers.
 Concerns regarding slower rates of progress or underachievement of individual children are discussed with senior leaders termly during pupil progress meetings.